mnazim/mnazim.github.io/content/writings/vim-plugins-i-use.markdown

 #### Updates

 ***August 22, 2011:*** Corrected some mistakes and updated some obsolete repositories to active ones, thanks to the good people over at [Hacker News][hn-link], [Reddit][reddit-link] and Stéfan van der Walt who took the time to drop me an email.

+***August 26, 2011:*** A few readers reported confusing language in the para defining soft-linking of files and directories inside `~/dotfiles` to relevant locations.
+Changed naration and added the example commands to be more explicit.

 [tpope-github]: https://github.com/tpope/vim-pathogen